gregsadetsky/phrasal-verbs/README.md

 ## how to recreate

 - run [bigquery.sql](bigquery.sql) on BigQuery. it will process ~1Tb in ~1.5 minutes (which is completely mindblowing)
+- save the result to `data.csv`, then run `viz.py` -- assumes python3, pandas, matplotlib

 ## data sources